 am mortal.
 If my life must end, let me die, I pray at peace.

-As I sign this advanced directive, I recall the ancient Psalms
+As I sign this advance directive, I recall the ancient Psalms

 Let my mouth’s utterances be pleasing and my hearts’s stirring before You.
 Adonai, my rock and my redeemer.